shwetalsoni/project-management-app/README.md

 ### Invite Members Flow
 For adding member to project, `email-id` is used.
 It creates new user with the given `email`, while `password` and `username` are set to null.
-Therefore the added user can sign in with their `email`, and create a password, which will lead to user `update`.
+Therefore the added user can sign up with their `email`, and create a password, which will lead to user `update`.
 After signing in, user can set their `username` from the dashboard.

 ## Testing
 For testing [vitest](https://vitest.dev/) is being used.